 Review by Karl Verhoven

-This second gathering of what was two previously released paperback volumes, One Small Step and Safeword, combines both the best and the weakest material to this point.
+This second gathering of Y: The Last Man is two previously released paperback volumes, One Small Step and Safeword, combining both the best and the weakest material to this point.
 Of course, when the quality level is as high throughout as it’s been here, “weakest” is a relative term.

 Brian K. Vaughan used this series very much as an extended character exploration.
 In the case of Yorick Brown the issue is relatively simple.
 He’s the last man on Earth, so why does he keep placing himself in situations that endanger his life?
 It’s a question that builds over the content here until a veritable dissection in the most surprising of circumstances.
 There are revelations about his past, but a fundamental breakthrough remains concealed, with a part to play as the series approaches conclusion.

 Also under the spotlight here, although in a more piecemeal manner is Doctor Alison Mann, about whom we learn quite a bit.
 She maintains a dedication to her primary calling, but there are complications.

 Before that point there’s an overly extended clash of ideologies set around the news that people who’ve remained in isolation in a space station are returning to Earth.
 A primary character here is Israeli soldier Alter Tse’Elon.
 She’s been featured since the opening chapter, and has been responsible for some decisive action, but here comes into her own, the question being whether her loyalty to her country supersedes her finer instincts.
 The finely tuned moral conflicts that characterise the entire series are in full play here, but the story’s over-extended and a concluding element could be seen as a cop-out.